mfroeling/QMRITools/docs/index.md

 ### PlottingTools

 A variety of functions for visualization of various data types.
-The main functions are ‘PlotData’ and ‘PlotData3D’ which allow viewing 2D, 3D and 4D data.
+The main functions are &lsquo;PlotData&rsquo; and &lsquo;PlotData3D&rsquo; which allow viewing 2D, 3D and 4D data.
 Most of the functionality is demonstrated in the `demo.nb`.

 ### ProcessingTools